New Testament: Rulers & Officials

 Approximately 13 references

 Roman governor of Judea who succeeded Felix (c.
-AD 59–62).
-Heard Paul's case and found no clear guilt, but when Paul appealed to Caesar, Festus arranged for King Agrippa to hear Paul's defense (Acts 25–26).
-Declared Paul was out of his mind from too much learning.
+AD 59–62), Festus heard Paul's case and found no clear guilt.
+When Paul appealed to Caesar, Festus arranged for King Agrippa to hear the defense (Acts 25–26).
+His verdict on Paul's eloquence was blunt: too much learning had driven him mad.

 Key references: Acts 24:27, Acts 25:1, Acts 25:4, Acts 25:9, Acts 25:12, Acts 25:13, Acts 25:14, Acts 25:22, Acts 25:23, Acts 25:24 (and 3 more)